D-Star-AI/dsRAG/README.md

 The currently available options are:
 - `CohereReranker`
+- `VoyageReranker`

 #### LLM
-This defines the LLM to be used for document summarization in AutoContext.
+This defines the LLM to be used for document title generation, document summarization, and section summarization in AutoContext.

 The currently available options are:
 - `OpenAIChatAPI`